 Each year, The U.S.-Norway Fulbright Foundation offers eight to ten awards for lecturing, lecturing/research, or research for US scholars coming to Norway.
 Approx. four of these are in the All Disciplines category, meaning that applications in any discipline will be considered.
 These awards allow candidates to propose their own lecturing or research projects and institutional affiliations.
 Please note that applicants for the All Disciplines awards should include a letter of invitation from their Norwegian host institution in their application.

 Specified awards are formulated by Norwegian academic institutions in close cooperation with the Foundation.
 A letter of invitation is usually not required when applying for the specified awards.

-Awards are published in CIES’ annual awards catalogue.
-You can find everything you need to know about how to apply for a Fulbright scholarship on CIES’ website, including an electronic version of the catalog.
+Awards are published in the Fulbright Scholar Program annual awards catalogue.
+You can find everything you need to know about how to apply for a Fulbright scholarship and the online application form here.

 The Norwegian Centers for Research Based Innovation (SFI) should not be overlooked when considering research opportunities in Norway!
 The overall objective of the Centers is to enhance the ability of the business sector to innovate and create value through a greater focus on long-term research.

 Application deadline is in September for the following academic year.

 Please contact the Fulbright office in Norway, or the Fulbright Scholar Program for more information.